-On Monday, 14 May, Headway published the results of their research into the position of carers.
+On Monday, 14 May, Headway published the results of their research into the position of support for carers.
 The brain injury association carried out its survey of carers of people with brain injury throughout the UK, looking in particular at the burden of caring and the quality of life that carers experience.

 Headway reports some of the key outcomes of the research as follows: